 - Freezer: Freeze baked scones in a freezer-safe bag for up to 2 months.
 Thaw overnight and reheat in the air fryer for a just-baked feel.

-Easy Air Fryer Cranberry Scones Recipe Faqs
+Air Fryer Cranberry Scones FAQs

 More Air Fryer Recipes